Man waking up in bed beside natural cooling pillow on warm ochre linen — soft morning light editorial shot

 What it does better than memory foam: Shredded latex returns to shape instantly rather than slowly conforming and releasing heat back toward your head.

-The Circadian Shredded Natural Latex Pillow is OEKO-TEX STANDARD 100 certified with an organic cotton cover and adjustable loft via zipper.
+The Circadian Tree-Tapped Latex Pillow is OEKO-TEX STANDARD 100 certified with an organic cotton cover and adjustable loft via zipper.

 Limitations: